eaton-lab/Oreinotinus-phylogeny/Raw_data/README.md

 - `full_dataset.snps.hdf5` SNPs formated as HDF5 file
 - `full_dataset.snpsmap` Information about location (locus) of SNPs
 - `full_dataset_stats.txt` Statistics about the assembly
+- `leaf_traits_measurements.tsv` TSV file that contains leaf measurments used in the discriminant analyses.